Turtle: The Incredible Journey

 Turtle: The Incredible Journey is a 2009 documentary film narrated by Miranda Richardson and directed by Nick Stringer.
 The film was co-produced by MTN Movies and SeaWorld Pictures and Tradewind Pictures, and distributed in the United States by Hannover House.

 Plot

-A female loggerhead sea turtle follows the path of her ancestors on one of the most extraordinary journeys in the natural world.
-From a beach in Florida, she rides the Gulf Stream to the frozen north, swimming around the entire North Atlantic to Africa and then back to the beach where she was born.
-But her chance of survival is low.
 Each season, two million loggerhead sea turtles are hatched but just one in ten thousand turtles will return safely to lay their eggs.
+This documentary depicts a female loggerhead sea turtle as she follows the path of her ancestors on one of the most extraordinary journeys in the natural world.
+Embarking from a beach in Florida, she rides the Gulf Stream to the frozen north, swimming around the entire North Atlantic to Africa and then back to the beach where she was born.

+Reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 69%, based on 16 reviews, with an average rating of 5.9/10.